cs0x7f/cstimer/README.md

 # Third-party Deployment

 Some functions of csTimer might not work properly for domains except "cstimer.net", especially online-based export/import functions due to callback address verification.
 If you want to make csTimer work as a part of your own website, it is recommended to use <iframe>.

+# csTimer module

+After [cb6c4266](https://github.com/cs0x7f/cstimer/commit/cb6c42667dc5e68717b2d5ac8fb0623f87a5f1cd), you may use some functions of csTimer by the npm package [cstimer_module](https://www.npmjs.com/package/cstimer_module), e.g. amounts of scrambles.
+For specific usage, please refer to npm.
+If you have any problems, you can directly create issues in this project.